tdegeus/cppmat/README.md

 For each class the index operator `(...)`, the arithmetic operators `*=`, `*`,`/=`, `/`,`+=`, `+`,`-=`, `-`, and the comparison operator `==` are available.
 Also, one can use `.zeros()` or `.ones()` to initialize all components respectively to zeros or ones.
 Furthermore, the following methods are available.

->   Below each occurrence of `cppmat::tensor2` can be replaced by `cppmat::tensor2s` or `cppmat::tensor2d`.
-The latter two often perform better.
->
->   Also notice the notation wherein `A` is the variable for with the method is called, `B` is the argument, while `C` is the result.
-For example:
+>   Below the rank can be inferred from the indices, but should be easy to understand even without them.
+Pseudo-code is used to introduce the methods.
+For the first method it is short for:
 >
 >   ```cpp
 >   cppmat::tensor4<double> A = cppmat::identity4(3);